 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the update.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-by Microsoft (www.microsoft.com) or Teknum Systems AS (www.handybits.com) or MediaCodec.Org (www.mediacodec.org) or Avira GmbH (www.avira.com) or Dragon Productions or REEO or Bitdefender (www.bitdefender.com/) or Symantec (www.symantec.com).
+by Microsoft (www.microsoft.com) or MediaCodec.Org (www.mediacodec.org) or Teknum Systems AS (www.handybits.com) or Avira GmbH (www.avira.com) or Dragon Productions or REEO or Bitdefender (www.bitdefender.com/) or Avira Operations GmbH & Co.
+KG or Symantec (www.symantec.com).

 Description: Update.exe is not essential for Windows and will often cause problems.
-The update.exe file is located in a subfolder of "C:\Program Files\Common Files".
+The update.exe file is located in a subfolder of C:\Windows.

-There is no file information.
 The file is not a Windows core file.
-The program is not visible.
-Therefore the technical security rating is 62% dangerous, however you should also read the user reviews.
+The program has no visible window.
+The software has no file description.
+Update.exe is able to manipulate other programs, record keyboard and mouse inputs, hide itself and monitor applications.
+Therefore the technical security rating is 56% dangerous, however you should also read the user reviews.

 Recommended: Identify update.exe related errors

-If update.exe is located in a subfolder of C:\Windows, the security rating is 49% dangerous.
-The file size is 755,576 bytes (20% of all occurrences), 716,000 bytes and 51 more variants.
-The update.exe file is not a Windows core file.
+If update.exe is located in a subfolder of "C:\Program Files", the security rating is 38% dangerous.
+The file size is 303,104 bytes (23% of all occurrences), 404,737 bytes and 36 more variants.
+The file is not a Windows system file.
 The program is not visible.
-Update.exe is able to manipulate other programs, monitor applications, record keyboard and mouse inputs and hide itself.
+Update.exe is able to monitor applications.

 If update.exe is located in the Windows folder for temporary files, the security rating is 74% dangerous.
 The file size is 238,080 bytes.